gasp-xyz/gasp-e2e/Readme.md

 Finally, there are groups that can be ran instead.

-These are ran like so: jest --group=sequential.
-Multiple groups can be ran like jest --group=group1 --group=group2.
+These are ran like so: `jest --group=sequential`.
+Multiple groups can be ran like `jest --group=group1 --group=group2`.

 At the moment groups are split between testing configurations (parallel, sequential, etc) and pallets (api, asset, liquidity, sudo, etc).
 They can be found in docstrings at the top of any test file.